-He's known for his unique artistic style and defiant comittment to creative exploration on and off his board.
+He’s known for his unique artistic style and defiant commitment to creative exploration on and off his board.

 Robert Jack Puleo Jr. Clifton, NJ, Queens, NY

-What do you think about the relationship of skateboarding, art, photography and creativity and what's your approach to it all Bobby?
+What do you think about the relationship of skateboarding and making art?

 I just do what I think feels

 In terms of a relationship to it all, it’s all art, isn’t it?

 Do you still collect discovered items to exhibit?